Shared Thanksgiving is fine tradition

 In the spirit of the holiday, thousands of people in the Fort Dodge region gathered around tables with relatives and friends for a traditional feast on Thursday.
 Dining room tables throughout the area were laden with turkeys, stuffing, corn, cranberries, green bean casseroles, pies and all kinds of other delicious things.

-The efforts of both groups are in the finest tradition of Iowans helping Iowans.
-The Messenger salutes The Salvation Army, the Johnson family and all the volunteers involved in both efforts.
+The entire effort was in the finest tradition of Iowans helping Iowans.
+The Messenger salutes everyone involved in preparing and serving a fine meal.

 And in this season of Thanksgiving, we thank you.